DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

 TestCafe's chainable [Selector](../../reference/test-api/selector/README.md) functions expose methods used to traverse through the DOM tree in jQuery style.
-The following example illustrates how to overcome CSS limitations with TestCafe selectors:
+The following example illustrates how to override CSS limitations with TestCafe selectors:

 ```js
 const link = Selector('div')